Dae-ho Lee: Seattle Mariners

 On February 3, 2016, Lee signed a minor league contract with the Seattle Mariners of Major League Baseball.
 The Mariners added Lee to the 40-man roster on March 27, 2016.

 On April 8, 2016, Lee recorded his first career major league hit, a home run off of Eric Surkamp in a game against the Oakland Athletics.
 On April 13, 2016, Lee hit a pinch hit walk off home run to beat the Texas Rangers.
 This was the first rookie pinch hit walk off in Mariners history.
 On May 4, 2016, Lee hit two home runs in a 9–8 victory over the Oakland Athletics.

 On June 10, 2016, Lee recorded back-to-back home runs off of Derek Holland, totaling 4 RBI to propel the Mariners to a 7–5 victory over the Texas Rangers.

 Return to the KBO

 Lotte Giants

 On January 24, 2017, Lee signed a four-year, $12.9 million contract with the Lotte Giants.
 The contract was the largest for a free agent in KBO history.
 Lee's 2017 season was a success, as he hit .320 with 34 home runs and 111 RBIs.
-He was instrumental in helping Lotte return to the postseason for the first time in five years.
+He helped Lotte return to the postseason for the first time in five years.

 In 2018, he hit .333 with 37 home runs and 125 RBIs.
 However, in 2019, Lee failed to reach 20 home runs for the first time in 10 years, and was sent to the second division due to injuries.

+On October 8, 2022, Lee's final professional game, he made his first career appearance as a pitcher.
+In the outing, he got LG Twins closer Go Woo-suk to ground out to him on a comebacker to the mound.

+Life after retirement

+Currently, Lee Dae-ho is working as a broadcaster who appears on various broadcasts after his retirement.

+"A Clean Sweep" a broadcast program in which retired legendary baseball players gather to play against high school, university, and social baseball teams, is currently his core broadcast activity.

+In addition to broadcasting activities, a YouTube channel (이대호 [RE:DAEHO]) has been opened to steadily upload baseball-related contents.